 You must’ve heard a term “product launch” and wondered, how it actually works.
 Therefore, let’s review two course launch strategies that will help you to launch your online course or any e-online product with a blast!

 Both of these course launch strategies can be used in various situations, whether you’re launching an e-course, product or just want to give out a special offer.
 But my focus here will be on course launching for new online entrepreneurs.

 Both of these course launch strategies can also be adjusted to your specific needs and preferences but the samples in this lesson are provided from some of the most-used and proven to be successful course launch strategies.

 Course launch strategies for new online entrepreneurs

 STRATEGY #1 Email marketing launch

 This, quite possibly, is one of the all-time-popular course launch strategies.

-Basically, it means a dedicated email marketing funnel which informs people about your launch and makes them want your product.
+Basically, it means a dedicated email marketing funnel that informs people about your launch and makes them want your product.

 STEP #1: Build an email list